aeon-toolkit/aeon/docs/about.md

 ### Infrastructure Workgroup

 The infrastructure workgroup is responsible for managing the project's infrastructure and CI.
-Matthew Middlehurst leads the workgroup.
+Matthew Middlehurst is the current lead of the workgroup.

 ```{include} about/infrastructure_workgroup.md
 ```